Quality, Health & Safety and Environment

 Red Funnel uses approximately one million disposable coffee cups a year.
 Some of the reasons we use them are based on the following facts:

-- 96% paper and fully recyclable.
+- 96% paper.
 Nothing ends up in landfill;

 - Provide the lowest possible carbon footprint while maintaining safety standards;